Close

 What Happens If a QDRO Is Not Filed?

 A person’s pension benefit is often considered marital property, or community property.
-Depending on arrangements, the participant’s benefits may still be received by the other spouse in a lump sum or a in number of payments or installments.
+Depending on arrangements, the participant’s benefits may still be received by the other spouse in a lump sum or several payments or installments.

 But if a QDRO is not filed in time, one spouse may not end up getting their portion of the benefits.
 Let’s take a deeper look at this form of benefit and the QDRO procedures you need to understand.